 With ZorkFest around the corner, we thought it would be a good time to check out the host hotel.
 I’ve visited Treasure Island many times over the years but that was to eat, drink and gamble.
-This was my first time staying at the hotel.
+This was my first time staying at the hotel, and my first Treasure Island Hotel Review.

 The hotel room at Treasure Island is exactly what I expected.
 The room was nice, clean and well put together.
 The furnishings and amenities won’t wow anyone but they’re appropriate for the price point and won’t disappoint.